Mauro Zárate: Al-Nasr (loan)

 On 2 October 2017, Zárate joined United Arab Emirati club Al-Nasr in a loan deal slated to run until the end of the 2017–18 season.
 After failing to find the net in his first four games, he then scored three goals in as many games for the UAE Pro-League club.

 Vélez Sarsfield (loan)

 In January 2018, after eight appearances for Al-Nasr, it was announced that Zárate had rejoined Vélez Sarsfield on loan, for his third spell at the club where he started his career.

 Boca Juniors

 In July 2018, Zárate signed for Boca Juniors, despite previously indicating his intention to sign permanently with Velez.
 In May 2021, Zárate left Boca Juniors despite qualifying for the Round of 16 in Copa Libertadores due to the lack of playing time.

 América Mineiro, Juventude and Platense

 On 30 August 2021, Zárate joined Brazilian Série A side América Mineiro.

 After a short stint with Juventude in Brazil, he then moved back to Argentina to join Platense.

 Cosenza

-On 31 January 2023, Zarate agreed to return to Italy by joining Serie B relegation-struggling side Cosenza on a contract until 30 June 2023.
+On 31 January 2023, Zárate agreed to return to Italy by joining Serie B relegation-struggling side Cosenza on a contract until 30 June 2023.
+Zárate's stint with the Lupi was however short-lived, as he suffered an ACL injury just a few weeks later.